tejascj/tripplaner_ai/README.md

 ### IMGUR_CLIENT_ID
 If you want to uplaod images ananymously, no need to create an account on Imgur.
 Otherwise, Create an account on Imgur (https://api.imgur.com/oauth2/addclient) and get your client ID.

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+### `node index.js`
+Runs the server in the development mode.